WojciechMatuszewski/programming-notes/aws-stuff.md

 #### Query problems

-- you migth be running out of memory
+- you migth be running out of memory.

 * connection to the database timed out

-- there is a potential deadlock going on
+- there is a potential deadlock going on.

+* when it comes to potential solutions, you should look for:
+  - **reducing MTU**.
+MTU is the size of a packet that can be transferred.
+  - **viewing STV_LOCKS and STL_TR_CONFLICT system tables**.
+This is done to see if there are any update conflicts.
+  - **using PG_CANCEL_BACKEND** to cancel any conflicting queries.

 #### Spectrum